DoctorWkt/2FISC/Docs/journal.md

 the DRC, made the gerbers, sent them to JLCPCB and I've ordered the PCBs!
 Now I need to find out what components I'm still missing and order some of those.
 It's starting to get expensive.

+## Fri  3 Jul 10:01:44 AEST 2020

+You know, I forgot to check all the footprints on the PCB before I ordered it.
+In particular, I didn't check the CY62148GN footprint.
+I just did and it is slightly too narrow.
+It's not completely bad, but I might have to tin the pads and the IC legs, then sit the chip on the pads and heat each leg in turn to get them to "take".

+I might try this out with a spare SOIC chip and the FISC board I've stuffed up.

+Here is the list of components that I definitely still need to buy:

+ + three 22K resistors
+ + SOIC HCT238
+ + SOIC HCT74
+ + SOIC HCT154

+Given the freight charge, perhaps I should buy another set of components?
+Also, maybe a 2MHz oscillator.
+I'll think about it.

+Now, a long-term roadmap of things to do (apart from build and test the FISC2 PCB), in no particular order:

+ + write the boot ROM a la CSCvon8
+ + add more instructions
+ + choose the spare ALU operations
+ + port the acwj C compiler
+ + write a C version of the simulator
+ + design a file system and system calls
+ + add library functions to the ROM
+ + make the C compiler self-compiling on the actual hardware